One-com/running_sushi/README.md

 	|   `-- webthing
 	...

-any changes to a cookbook will be propagated by chef-delivery.
+any changes to a cookbook will be propagated by running-sushi.
 It is recommended not to change the version tag in metadata.rb so the cookbook is overwritten on the Chef Server as well.

 A versioned cookbook can be kept by post pending a version tag to the cookbook name